• Artificial Intelligence

 With this in mind, we decided to examine AI in fintech software solutions and its potential impact on business processes and profitability.

-Your digital transformation is imminent.
+Your digital transformation is imminent

 Most companies utilizing AI in fintech specialize in services reserved for traditional banks, which is why lending and financial management are the biggest industry niches.
-In the United States alone, outstanding consumer credit debt approached 4.2 trillion dollars according to the Federal Reserve System as of January 2020.
+In the United States alone, outstanding consumer credit deb approached 4.2 trillion dollars according to the Federal Reserve System as of January 2020.
 That’s an excellent opportunity for alternative lenders.

 This means that credit risk is incredibly ripe for AI applications.
 It’s in high demand, it’s historically based on consumer data analysis, and it directly influences profitability.
 All of this is even truer for companies working exclusively in lending.